ChristianHenrikReich/AzureBatchCICD/README.md

 Configurations of VM Sizes and count, can be done in the tfvar file: https://github.com/ChristianHenrikReich/AzureBatchCICD/blob/main/terraform/terraform.tfvars

 ## Code
 It is an example of how to write the code in Go.
+The example reads a CSV and writes a Parquet.
 Feel free to use any language, Go was chosen because it compiles to one binary file.

 To build an Application Package, create a zip file and use az cli, Python or C# to deploy it.